s1m0nS/mapAI-regularization/README.md

  - (2) applying building boundary regularization and
  - (3) vectorization.

 The dataset used for building segmentation is the NORA MapAI: Precision in Building Segmentation dataset.
 We have developed an implementation for building footprint segmentation.
 Our approach extends the segmentation by implementing projectRegularization from (Zorzi and Fraundorfer, 2019, Zorzi et al., 2021) on a semantic segmentation task.
 The link to the official repository can be accessed here: https://github.com/zorzi-s/projectRegularization.
+Note that this is already included in our repository.

 ## MapAI dataset